 What to expect: If you haven't met your deductible yet, you pay the full cost of care.
 That means you will likely pay less when getting care at an outpatient facility than being admitted to the hospital.

 How your cost share works: With no deductible or coinsurance, you only have a single copay, and you know it up front.
+A copay is a fixed amount that you may have to pay out-of-pocket when incurring medical expenses.
 That copay depends on where you go for care.

 What to expect: Outpatient care falls on a lower level than inpatient care.
 That means, you pay less.
 You typically pay more for inpatient care, but it's also all-inclusive.
 This means you have one single copay for all your care.
 With an outpatient facility, you will likely have multiple copays for the care you receive.
 For example, you may have a copay for the services your doctor providers, plus the facility the procedure is completed in.

 myWellmark®: it makes health insurance easier

 No matter if you're at home or on-the-go, you have tools, resources and insights to help you manage health care spending and live a healthier life.
 By simply logging in to myWellmark Opens New Window, you can estimate your cost of care for services before you go, track and organize your family's medical expenses, plus much more.